Complete Napa Valley California Wine History from Early 1800s to Today

 Burgess Winery, also on Howell Mountain, was founded in 1870 when Charles M. Burgess bought 137 acres of land.
 The first plantings and winery in Conn Valley took place in 1875, under the name of Germain Crochet.
 In 1880, William Angwin, the local Pastor planted a small vineyard on Howell Mountain.
 He must have been popular because there is a town named after Angwin.
 Winfield S. Keyes was another Howell Mountain pioneer, who began planting vines in 1888.

 The 1880s were a good period for growth in the Napa Valley.
 While the Vine Cliff Vineyard was first cultivated in 1866, the winery came into its own by 1880.
 Owned by George S. Burrage at the time, their Vine Cliff Vineyard wine was probably the most expensive wine made in the Napa Valley selling for a whopping $15 per case!
-That is a lot of money in those days.
+That was a lot of money in those days.
+In 1885, James Rennie, and William Rennie planted 60 acres of vines in Rutherford and St. Helena which was abandoned after Phylloxera.
+Resurrected in 1933 by Louis Martini, the property morphed into Flora Springs Vineyards before it became the home of Cathiard Vineyards.

 vintage-napa-wine-price-list